HampshireCS/CS112-Spring2012/hw08/README.md

 As usual, implement the advanced only portions of the basic homework.
 In addition to this, program `adv_nims.py`.
 I have laid out all the functions you should need and the main game loop.
 Run `python adv_nims_tests.py` to see which pieces you have left to program and what still doesn't work.
 Once the tests run without error, your game should just work.

-> This method is known as test driven development, where you start with your test cases and keep modifying your functions/code until everything works without error.
+> This is known as test driven development, where you start with your test cases and keep modifying your functions/code until everything works without error.
 This is good for complicated code so you know which parts of your code work and which don't.